• Skip to primary navigation

 a white bowl full of bisquick sausage balls

-The original recipe requires just the sausage, biscuit mix, and cheddar cheese, but with the addition of the optional garlic powder and cayenne, it brings it up a delicious flavor notch.
-They’re a definite crowd pleaser!
+The original recipe requires just the sausage, biscuit mix, and cheddar cheese, but with the addition of the optional garlic powder and cayenne, optional of course, it brings it up a delicious flavor notch.

 a tray full of sausage balls with toothpicks